Souls of Pe and Nekhen

 Souls of Pe and Nekhen.
 Egyptian Museum, Cairo.
 JE 41210, JE 41211

-In the Egyptian Museum in Cairo, two remarkable statues stand as representations of the Souls of Pe and Nekhen, dating from the reign of Amenhotep III during the 18th Dynasty, around 1391–1353 B.C.
-Carved from grey granite and originally from the great temple complex at Karnak, these kneeling figures are striking both in form and symbolism.
+At the Egyptian Museum in Cairo reside two extraordinary granite statues representing the Souls of Pe and Nekhen, sculpted during the reign of Amenhotep III in the 18th Dynasty, around 1391–1353 B.C.
+Hewn from grey granite and originally set within the grand temple precinct of Karnak, these figures (JE 41210 and JE 41211) encapsulate some of the most profound theological and royal concepts in Ancient Egyptian thought.

 Statue of the soul or ‘Ba of Nekhen’ seated, making the henu-gesture, detail.
 Egyptian Museum, Cairo.